Metrebus Card

 The Metrebus Card is a contactless smartcard ticketing system for Rome.
 It has stored value on a paper ticket for either 1, 3 or 7 days.
 All three versions of the tickets look the same on the front, but on the back of the ticket the magnetic data printed on the ticket varies depending on which version of the ticket was purchased.

+Metrebus (an acronym composed of the words "Metro", "Train" and "Bus") is an integrated fare system active in the city of Rome and in much of the Lazio region.
+It is divided into two categories: Metrebus Roma, which includes all travel tickets that can be used within the municipality of Rome, and Metrebus Lazio, which divides Lazio by area and can only be used in the areas indicated at the time of purchase.
+The system includes the three main companies that manage local public transport in the Lazio region, namely ATAC, Cotral and Trenitalia.

-There is also a single ticket, which sells for only €1.50, allowing travel on any bus and one trip on the metro or urban trains.
+There is also a single ticket "BIT” (Biglietto Integrato a Tempo), which sells for only €1.50, allowing travel on any bus and one trip on the metro or urban trains.
 This version of the ticket has a 100-minute expiry period.